babakks/vscode-vim-shortcuts/README.md

 ## Manual configuration

 Want to manually set the shortcuts?
-Just open [this][gist] Gist and follow the instructions at the top of the file:
+Just open [this][gist] Gist and follow the instructions at the top of the file.

 ## See also